An exact algorithm for the static pricing problem under discrete mixed logit demand: Problem description

 We are thus interested in solving the following nonlinear maximization problem:

-It is worth noting that in \cite{li2019product}, the closest related work, the probability measure $\nu_{\beta}$ is also assumed to be discrete.
-However, there is no individual specific variables included in their utility specifications.
-As a result, the choice probability is the same for all individuals (i.e., $P_{in} = P_i, ~\forall n \in N$) and the objective function becomes $\max_{p\in\mathbb{R}^I} \sum_{i\in\mathcal{I}} p_i P_{i}$.
+It is worth noting that in \cite{li2019product} and \cite{GeerBranch}, the closest related works, the probability measure $\nu_{\beta}$ is also assumed to be discrete.
+In \cite{li2019product}, there is no \ahmadreza{customer} specific variables included in their utility specifications.
+As a result, the choice probability is the same for all \ahmadreza{customer}s (i.e., $P_{in} = P_i, ~\forall n \in N$) and the objective function becomes $\max_{p\in\mathbb{R}^I} \sum_{i\in\mathcal{I}} p_i P_{i}$.
+In \cite{GeerBranch}, only the exogenous part of the utility is linked to the \ahmadreza{customer}s.
+So, unlike \cite{GeerBranch}, our pricing problem handles customer heterogeneity also in terms of price sensitivity parameters.